Ercaenonai/nypl_api_nft/README.md

 register for token here: http://api.repo.nypl.org/

-allows for a collection uuid as input, hits the nypl API and returns designated images sizes as jpegs.
+allows for a collection uuid as input, hits the nypl API and returns designated image sizes as jpegs.

 see notebook for detailed comments.